zaffsa/psi-field-memory-bound-architecture/readme.md

 - **Pure PyTorch, no vendor-locked kernels** — runs anywhere without modification.
 - **Ran unmodified on a single AMD MI300X** at ~100k tokens/second.
 - A **7B-parameter** variant fits on **one** MI300X.
-- Fully reproducible evaluation; every number here traces to a line in the training logs in this repository.
+- Fully reproducible evaluation; every number here traces to a line in one of the logs in this repository.

 All of this was done by **one person**, on a self-funded budget.